caleb531/sw-update-manager/README.md

 SW Update Manager is a front-end package that allows you to detect updates to your service worker and prompt the user to update with a notification.

+**Please note that this project is still in active development, meaning the API *is still in flux.**

 ## Usage

 ### 1. Load the script into your application